atrettel/lettsymb/README.md

     - `v` for the vector symbol of a quantity.

+    - `i` for the index notation symbol of a quantity.

 2. The name of the concept in `CamelCase` (like `SpecificHeat` for "specific heat").
 Note that only ASCII letters are accepted, so "Damköhler number" becomes `DamkoehlerNumber`, for example.
 Apostrophes, dashes, and other